khubak/HARedisKubernetes/readme.md

 Let's create HA master-slave, and some tasks around Redis DB.

-Goal of this task is to create scripts and resources enabling local Kubernetes, required services, and data for development purposes.
+Goal of this project is to create scripts and resources enabling local Kubernetes, required services, and data for development purposes.

 ## Guidelines and organisation